mani098/zkomp/README.md

 - [ ] &nbsp; Z format (.Z)
 - [ ] &nbsp; 7-Zip Compressed File (.7z)
 - [ ] &nbsp; Save the archive in a different format.

+### License

+Zkomp is an Open Source project covered by the `GNU General Public License version 2`